MihirLimbachia/Angular-Projects/Template Store/README.md

+# Template Store - A simple SPA with paypal integration to buy web templates.

+## Built using Angular Seed
 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it